opent03/common_ml_algos/README.md

 UPDATE: Added momentum for bgd.
 By observation, accuracy on test data peaks at around 93%-94% due to the nature of the model.
 Lowering the costs faster by momentum bgd only causes the model to overfit.
 Switched to relu, Xavier init, and lr exp decay.

-# the extra jupyter notebook i uploaded most recently
-Takes an unorthodox approach to classifying mnist by using umap+tsne features and xgboost. ~98%.